Introducing our very hardworking Management Committee

 Alison Braithwaite – Festival Director

-A freelance Marketing Consultant supporting small businesses and charities across the UK, Alison originally was employed to take on the marketing & PR for the festival in 2017.
-She was asked by the Trustees to take over the helm in 2019 and led the team in delivering the festival in challenging circumstances during Covid in June 2021.
+Alison was originally employed to take on the marketing & PR for the festival in 2017.
+She was asked by the Trustees to take over the helm in 2019.

 Always having had an interest in and love of the arts, theatre & photography in particular, it is a real pleasure for me to be in a position to work with and promote the talented individuals and organisations that bring so much creativity and pleasure to everyone who attends the festival.
-We worked hard to give the area something really special to look forward to in June 2021 despite everything Covid threw at us, I hope you enjoyed it!
+The 2025 festival was a fabulous celebration of the Arts and it was so uplifting to see so many dancing the night away in the marquee, enjoying superb outdoor theatre on the village green and people getting together and learning new skills at our many creative workshops.

 A resident of Broadway and the surrounding area for over 30 years, Andrew is a retired Sales & Marketing Director for a multinational manufacturing company.